albertkun/22S-ASIAAM-191A/docs/index.md

 ### Lab Requirements

-Lab assignments will require [Microsoft Visual Studio Code](https://code.visualstudio.com) in addition to [Git](https://git-scm.com/).
-[Firefox](https://www.mozilla.org/en-US/firefox/new/), a modern web-browser with built-in debugging is highly recommended.
+Lab assignments will require [Microsoft Visual Studio Code](https://code.visualstudio.com) in addition to [Git](https://git-scm.com/) and a [GitHub account](https://github.com/join).
+[Firefox](https://www.mozilla.org/en-US/firefox/new/) is the official web browser for the class.
 Use of other software is allowed but not supported (i.e. you are on your own to troubleshoot).

 Please be sure to have required software installed prior to lab sessions.
 Reach out if there are any installation issues or concerns before labs.

 ### Lab Assistance

 While the goal in the course is to ease everyone into GIS and writing code, I understand that the process may be intimidating and difficult.
 Rest assured that your success is my success, and I will try my best in making a learning environment that breaks down these initial barriers.
 We all have gone through the same struggles learning new technology, and I strongly encourage you get help as often as possible.
 Steps for troubleshooting technical problems can often be solved by a quick online search or reviewing lab materials for a misstep.
 The class community discussion forums is another resource for help.
 Regardless, do not hesitate to reach out to me for help.

 ## Assignments and Evaluation